Where BSW Doctors & Nurses Actually Live in Temple, TX

 BSW Medical Center—Temple's main campus is at 2401 S. 31st Street with employee parking lots on the south and east sides.
 Most Temple neighborhoods offer a 5–15 minute commute with virtually no traffic compared to larger Texas cities.

 Canyon Creek and the Hospital District are under 7 minutes during shift changes.
 Free employee parking is available on campus, and the I-35 corridor provides quick access from Belton (15 min) and Salado (20 min).
-Nurses working 12-hour shifts especially benefit from the short commute times—a major quality-of-life improvement over commuting in Austin or DFW.
+Nurses working 12-hour shifts especially benefit from the short commute times.

 Traffic Patterns

-- I-35 Construction: Major widening project ongoing through mid-to-late 2020s.
-Lane closures and detours are frequent.
+- ▸I-35 Construction: Major widening ongoing through mid-to-late 2020s.
+Lane closures frequent.

-- Best Strategy: Live west of I-35 (West Temple/Belton) and use Loop 363 or back roads.
-Avoid crossing the construction zone daily.
+- ▸Best Strategy: Live west of I-35 and use Loop 363 or back roads.
+Avoid the construction zone daily.

 Hospital Parking

-- Reality: Physician lots fill up.
-Arrive after 8 AM and you're parking in the outer lots and taking the shuttle.
+- ▸Reality: Physician lots fill up.
+Arrive after 8 AM and you're in outer lots + shuttle.

-- Pro tip: Complimentary valet is available at Brindley Circles and Grobowsky Surgical Center entrances during business hours
+- ▸Pro tip: Complimentary valet at Brindley Circles and Grobowsky Surgical Center entrances

-What Mistakes Should You Avoid When Relocating to Temple for BSW?
+Mistakes to Avoid When Relocating to Temple for BSW

-The 3 biggest mistakes BSW relocators make are: (1) buying a home before visiting Temple in person and understanding the neighborhood differences, (2) skipping the physician mortgage loan option and putting 20% down unnecessarily, and (3) choosing a home in Killeen or Harker Heights without realizing the 30–40 minute commute to BSW Temple's campus.
+The 3 biggest mistakes BSW relocators make: (1) buying a home before visiting Temple in person, (2) skipping the physician mortgage and putting 20% down unnecessarily, and (3) choosing a home in Killeen or Harker Heights without realizing the 30–40 minute commute.

 1. The "Temple Address" Trap